Jesus kept the Passover at the beginning of Nisan 14—and that is also when we must keep it.

 The Israelites were not to leave their homes until morning.
 “And none of you shall go out of the door of his house until morning” (Exodus 12:22).
 In our modern world, influenced by Roman conventions, we normally think of “morning” as sometime after midnight—any time between 12 midnight and noon can be “morning.”
 However, in Scripture, the Hebrew word boqer, translated into English as “morning,” refers only to the time from first light until a time after full sunrise.
 A simple study of the 214 times the word is used should be enough to convince the skeptic.

-Interestingly, even at the time of the apostasy of the Worldwide Church of God, scholars advocating the Nisan 15 Passover observed by most Jews today made a significant admission in a study paper: “Boqer, though, is somewhat more troublesome.
+Interestingly, scholars advocating the Nisan 15 Passover observed by most Jews today made a significant admission in a study paper: “Boqer, though, is somewhat more troublesome.
 In English we can use the term ‘morning’ for any time between midnight and noon.
 We have not found any passage which specifically begins boqer with the middle of the night.
-It often refers to the light period of the day from sunrise until about the middle of the day…” (The Passover in the Bible and the Church Today, Lester L. Grabbe and Robert L. Kuhn with contributions from the Theology Department).
+It often refers to the light period of the day from sunrise until about the middle of the day” (Lester L. Grabbe and Robert L. Kuhn, The Passover in the Bible and the Church Today).

 The authors then reference Ruth 3:14.
 “So she [Ruth] lay at his feet until morning [boqer], and she arose before one could recognize another.
 Then he [Boaz] said, ‘Do not let it be known that the woman came to the threshing floor.’”
 Regrettably, the authors of the study paper miss the whole point.
 When Boaz discovered Ruth at his feet, he told her, “Stay this night, and in the morning [boqer] it shall be…” (v.
 13).
 We see here that Boaz was looking out for Ruth’s well-being.
 He did not want her travelling around at night while it was totally dark.
 Travel was safer after it began to get light, but before it was so light that she might be recognized as coming from the threshing floor.
 This was early dawn.